MorphoNeuralNetworks/Mouse_whole_brain_dynamics_Qian/README.md

 Specifically we will include the following goals:
 1. Develop an algorithm to generate mesoscale connectivity based on single-cell morphology data and bouton locations.
 And compare to Allen mesoscale connectivity.

-2. Analyze the simulation difference between the networks constructed using s-type or c-type.
+2. Realize the resting state simulation based on Reduced Wong-Wang model and find the optimal parameter.

 3. Compare the differences in simulation under different perturbation on neuron morphology.